RasaHQ/rasa-demo/data/nlu/nlu.md

 - ok, well, then a sales call with the fabulous [Theodora Estrada](name)
 - please can you book call for me
 - please connect me to sales
-- please provide information on your enterprise package
 - request a call
 - request call
 - request call with sales team